Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

-A low carb candy pumpkin truffles recipe is sure to be a hit!
-It’s a sugar free pumpkin ganache covered in a dark chocolate coating.
+A low-carb chocolate pumpkin truffles recipe is sure to be a hit!
+It's a sugar-free pumpkin ganache covered in a dark chocolate coating.
 Perfect for Halloween or Thanksgiving.

-The coating used in this low carb candy pumpkin truffles recipe is based on a low carb chocolate I created a few years ago.
-It uses food grade cocoa butter and Ghirardelli unsweetened baking chocolate.
-Bak then, I always used a mix of stevia extract powder and powdered erythritol for the sweetener.
+The coating used in this low-carb candy pumpkin truffle recipe is based on the low-carb chocolate I created a few years ago.
+It uses food-grade cocoa butter and Ghirardelli unsweetened baking chocolate.
+Back then, I always used a mix of stevia extract powder and powdered erythritol for the sweetener.

 That was the sweetening blend I used before Swerve Confectioners Powder was widely available.
 I have since switched the powdered erythritol to Swerve Confectioners Powder as it works much better than plain powdered erythritol and it tastes better.